mthulin/boot.pval/README.md

 ```

 ## Other hypothesis tests
-Bootstrap p-values for hypothesis tests can be obtained using the `boot.pval` function.
+Bootstrap p-values for hypothesis tests based on `boot` objects can be obtained using the `boot.pval` function.
 The following examples are extensions of those given in the documentation for `boot::boot`:

 ```
 # Hypothesis test for the city data